UA8 Mechanical Principles and Applications

-Pearson BTEC Level 3 Engineering – Mechanical Principles and Applications
+Pearson BTEC Level 3 Engineering – UA8 Mechanical Principles and Applications

 Aim and purpose

-This unit aims to give you a strong foundation in mathematical and analytical skills.
+This unit aims to give you a strong foundation in mathematical and analytical skills in mechanical engineering work.

 The use and application of mechanical systems is an essential part of modern life.
 The design, manufacture and maintenance of these systems are the concern of engineers and technicians who must be able to apply a blend of practical and theoretical knowledge to ensure that systems work safely and efficiently.
 Science underpins all aspects of engineering and a sound understanding of its principles is essential for anyone seeking to become an engineer.
 This unit enables learners to build on knowledge gained at GCSE or BTEC level 2 and use it in a more practical context for their chosen discipline.
 It will develop your knowledge of static and dynamic systems and also introduce you t fluids and thermodynamics.